mrheltic/Serial-Mode-Logger/README.md

 - A graph of the standard deviation over time, with a 95% confidence interval.
 - A graph of the FFT of the data.

-## Code explanation

-This Python script is designed to acquire and analyze data from a microcontroller via a serial connection.
-The script collects data, performs statistical analysis, and visualizes the results.

 ### Importing Libraries